-The primary mission of the SANE program is to meet the needs of the LSU student who is a sexual assault survivor by providing immediate, compassionate, culturally-sensitive and comprehensive forensic evaluation and treatment by an LSU Student Health Center professional nurse trained in the parameters of the Sexual Assault Nurse Examiners standards.
+The primary mission of the SANE program is to meet the needs of a sexual assault survivor by providing immediate, compassionate, culturally-sensitive and comprehensive forensic evaluation and treatment by a professional nurse trained in the parameters of the Sexual Assault Nurse Examiners standards.

-There is no cost to receive services from the LSU Student Health Center’s SANE.
-Medical screening (STD testing, pregnancy test, etc.) and treatment (antibiotics) are provided at no cost to full time students or students who have paid the Student Health Center fee.
+There is no cost to receive services from the SANE program.
+Medical screening (STI testing, pregnancy test, etc.) and treatment (antibiotics) are provided at no cost to LSU students.

+interpersonal violence.
 They provide options for recovery including assistance with

-filing a police report, getting medical care, navigating the University accountability process, relocating
+filing a police report, getting medical care, navigating the University accountability

-their residence, obtaining academic assistance/accommodations, and accessing services
+process, relocating their residence, obtaining academic assistance/accommodations,

 Lighthouse Advocates will complete an anonymous report for every incident reported to them.
 Only demographic information is collected, as required by federal law under The Student Right to Know and Campus Security Act/Clery Act.